 The APHRODITE study will explore the potential benefit of giving a higher radiotherapy dose over 5.5 weeks to see if this improves the chance of the cancer completely disappearing, while at the same time not causing too many extra side effects.
-In the future this could lead to better treatment and improved quality of life.
+In the future, this could lead to better treatment and improved quality of life.

 After randomisation into either the standard dose radiotherapy arm or the higher dose radiotherapy arm, you will follow the treatment schedule below:

-Professor Simon Gollins is a Consultant Clinical Oncologist based at The North Wales Cancer Treatment Centre, Glan Clwyd.
 Professor Gollins qualified in medicine in 1988 at the University of Oxford, where he also carried out 3 years of laboratory research for a Doctor of Philosophy degree (PhD).
 Following medical jobs in Bath and Birmingham he gained his Membership of the Royal College of Physicians in 1991.

 His oncology training took place at the Christie Hospital Manchester where he gained his Fellowship of the Royal College of Radiologists in 1994 and at Velindre Hospital Cardiff where he was also a Consultant Clinical Oncologist prior to moving to North Wales.

-Professor Gollins has been a Consultant Clinical Oncologist based at the North Wales Cancer Treatment Centre since June 1998 and has been Clinical Director of Oncology for Betsi Cadwaladr University Health Board since 2010.
-In his NHS practice he is responsible for regular outpatient clinics at the North Wales Cancer Treatment Centre and Wrexham Maelor Hospital.
-As a Clinical Oncologist he is responsible for treating patients with cancer with both radiotherapy and chemotherapy and his subspecialty interests are upper and lower gastrointestinal cancer.
+Professor Gollins was a Consultant Clinical Oncologist based at the North Wales Cancer Treatment Centre from 1998-2022 and was Clinical Director of Oncology for Betsi Cadwaladr University Health Board from 2010-2021.
+In this NHS practice he was responsible for regular outpatient clinics at the North Wales Cancer Treatment Centre and Wrexham Maelor Hospital.
+As a Clinical Oncologist he was responsible for treating patients with cancer with both radiotherapy and chemotherapy and his subspecialty interests are upper and lower gastrointestinal cancer.

 Ane has a background in physics, but has spent the last decade working on cancer research in clinical radiotherapy in the UK and Denmark.
-She has degrees from Durham and University of Southern Denmark, including a PhD in oncology.
+She has degrees from Durham and University of Southern Denmark, including a PhD in Oncology.
 She has trained as a medical physicist in multiple hospitals in Denmark, and is a registered clinical scientist in the UK.
 Additionally, she has held a postdoctoral position at Rigshospitalet, University of Copenhagen, with several long stays as visiting researcher at the University of Wisconsin, Madison, and the MD Anderson Cancer Center in Houston, Texas.

 Samantha Noutch is a senior clinical trial coordinator, with a background in early phase clinical trial project management.
 Samantha has experience in running clinical trials in a project management and site management setting for both the pharmaceutical industry and academic trials.